-The College of Literature, Science, and the Arts at the University of Michigan is proudly announcing the Beinecke program.
+The College of Literature, Science, and the Arts at the University of Michigan is proudly announcing the Beinecke Scholarship Program.

 The study award is available for students who must be a U.S. Citizen or U.S. National from American Samoa or the Commonwealth of the Northern Mariana Islands.